-Success in school, as in life, requires several strong character virtues such as discipline, integrity, and leadership.
+Success in school, as in life, requires several strong character virtues such as respect, integrity, self-discipline, and leadership.

-If your child is a tinkering type with an inclination to build things, they would likely be a good fit for our TARC Rocketry or our Coding clubs.
+If your child is a tinkering type with an inclination to build things, they would likely be a good fit for our TARC Rocketry and/or Coding clubs.

 Tarc Rocketry Club